spxy/clpc/README.md

     ```

     Emacs should now load with the theme and customization set in your
-    `~/emacs.d/init.el`.
+    `~/.emacs`.

     Emacs supports a number of initialization files such as `~/.emacs`,
     `~/.emacs.el`, `~/.emacs.d/init.el`, etc. Traditionally, Emacs users
     kept their initialization program in `~/.emacs`.
+We follow that
-However, it may be
+    tradition here.
+However, it may be more convenient to have all your
-    more convenient to have all your Emacs in one directory, i.e.,
+    Emacs in one directory, i.e., `~/.emacs.d`, so having the
-    `~/.emacs.d`, so this section recommends keeping your initialization
-    program in `~/.emacs.d/init.el`.
+    initialization configuration in `~/.emacs.d/init.el` may be a good
+    idea too.

 ### Unit 2.3: Emacs Help